AristurtleDev/monogame-aseprite-docs/docs/api/MonoGame.Aseprite/RawTypes/RawAnimationTag/Properties/IsReversed.md

 **Namespace:** [MonoGame.Aseprite.RawTypes](../../)
 **Assembly:** MonoGame.Aseprite

-ets a value that indicates whether the animation defined by the animation tag should play in reverse.
+Gets a value that indicates whether the animation defined by the animation tag should play in reverse.

 ```csharp
 public bool IsReversed { get; }